mdesilva/AmazonFlexUnlimited/README.md

 ## Usage ##

+0. You MUST have python 3 installed.
+Versions below 3 will not work.
 1. Clone the repo to the machine you will be using to run the program (machine should be connected to Internet by wire for best results).
 2. Install dependencies using **pip**: `pip install -r requirements.txt`.
 3. Set `username` and `password` in **config.json**.